mhauck-FFM/Fake_News_Classifier/README.md

 nltk
 ```

 Then, simple change the working directory of your terminal to the folder containing all relevant files and run ``docker build -t NAME_OF_DOCKER_CONTAINER .``.
 Don't forget the dot after your specified container name!
 You can deploy your container by using ``docker run -it --rm --name NAME_OF_DOCKER_CONTAINER -p 8501:8501 NAME_OF_DOCKER_CONTAINER``.
 You can choose whatever name you fancy after ``--name``, but for convenience I almost always stick to the container name.
 Using ``localhost:8501`` you can now enter the app without having to run the python script in the terminal.
 And even better: you could now push your container to any Docker repository.
+That is exactly what we are going to do in the final step.

 ## Deployment on AWS ECS